- Application Deadline:March 1, November 1

 Where will this program lead you?

-A DEC in Social Science offers solid preparation for a wide variety of university degrees in the Social Sciences as well as in fields such as Education, Law and the Arts.
-Law.
-Following university, graduates may pursue careers in social service, education, law enforcement, governmental and non-governmental organizations, business, the economic sector, finance, psychology and law.
+A DEC in Social Science offers solid preparation for a wide variety of university degrees in the Social Sciences as well as in fields such as Education, Law and Humanities.
+Following university, graduates may pursue careers in social service, education, law, governmental and non-governmental organizations, business, the economic sector, finance and psychology.
 A Social Science DEC signifies to future employers that the individual has acquired a vast number of skills and knowledge that are easily transferable to a multitude of industries.

 What else you should know?